PostHog/posthog.com/contents/blog/posthog-vs-logrocket.md

 -   LogRocket focuses heavily on helping frontend developers to detect and solve issues.
 It offers tools such as session recording, analytics and performance monitoring.

 -   PostHog is an all-in-one platform that helps teams build better products.
-It includes many of the same tools as LogRocket, including session recording, analytics and performance monitoring — but also extends to feature flags, A/B experiments and more.
+It includes many of the same tools as LogRocket, including session recording, analytics and performance monitoring — but also extends to feature flags, A/B testing and more.

-In this article we’ll dive deeper into these differences and will:
+In this article, we will:

 -   Compare PostHog and LogRocket’s core features
 -   Examine PostHog and LogRocket’s library support